How to optimize your homepage

-A third purpose of your homepage is guidance to your visitor.
+Another purpose of your homepage is guidance for your visitor.
 You should make sure your homepage guides your visitor to your main pages.
-Of course your homepage needs the introduction or tagline I described above.
+And, your homepage needs the introduction or tagline we described above.
 But that one would be useless if your homepage wouldn’t allow the visitor to click to your main or money pages.
-These would be the pages where the deal is closed, the product is sold or the contact form can be filled out.
+These would be the pages where you close the deal, sell the product or fill out the contact form.

-The most obvious one is of course the menu.
+The most obvious one is the menu of your site.
 Have your thought about what is in your menu?
 Is it structured and focused?
-Let me give you an example: this is the menu of a financial consultant we reviewed a while ago:
+Let us give you an example: this is the menu of a financial consultant we found a while ago:

 Start Here could be a call-to-action, of course.
 But Hard Choices is just too general.
-In the end, I would replace both with names that describe the content after the click.
+In the end, we’d replace both with names that describe the content after the click.

 If you have an online shop, the possibilities are endless.
 But don’t add the entire category list in your sidebar.
 Focus on your most visited categories and add these in a prominent spot on your homepage.
 Add your best selling product to the homepage, perhaps in that larger image we mentioned at ‘sliders’ above.
 Be creative.
 Your homepage seems the best spot on your site to announce a new product, for instance.
 If your shop has a sale, make sure that people notice it on the homepage.

-In around 80% of the sites we review, the search bar is located in the header or footer.
-If you are selling thousands of products, or if you have written over a hundred articles on your site, chances are that a search bar will come in handy for your visitor.
-Why not make that one your main call-to-action and list it as the main element (instead of that slider) on your website?
+In many sites, the search bar is located in the header or footer.
+If you are selling thousands of products, or if you have written hundreds of articles on your site, chances are that a search bar will come in handy for your visitor.
+Why not make that one your main call-to-action and list it as the main element — instead of that slider — on your website?
 Doing this is actually step two.
 Step one is making sure your search result pages look decent.

-You also have to realize that a (returning) visitor could just be looking for your contact details.
+You also have to realize that a — returning — visitor could just be looking for your contact details.
 List a link to your contact page where one would expect it.
 That could be in the last spot in your menu, but could also be an address in your footer, or a (short) contact form in the sidebar.
 On mobile, your phone number should be activated to allow visitors call you with a simple tap on the number.

 Do not clutter!

 Do not go overboard in guidance on your website!
-One of my favorite words of the last decade is ‘clutter’.
 Don’t clutter your homepage with all kind of actionable guides, but pick two or three that make sense on a site like yours.
 And focus on these.
 Keep the design of pages simple and easy to use.

 Homepage optimization: the conclusion